The affine LIBOR models: Constructing Martingales

 \begin{remark} Actually, the same construction would create martingales for any \emph{Markov} process on a general state space.
 Indeed, let $X$ be a Markov process with state space $\R^e\times\Rp^d$ and consider the random variable $Y_T^u=\e^{\langle u,X_T\rangle}$.
 The tower property of conditional expectations yields that the process \prozess[M^u] with

 is a martingale.
 However, taking the positive orthant as state space guarantees that the martingales stay greater than one.
-Moreover, taking an affine process as the driving motion provides the appropriate trade-off between rich structural properties and analytical tractability. \end{remark}
+In addition, taking an affine process as the driving motion provides the appropriate trade-off between rich structural properties and analytical tractability. \end{remark}

 \begin{example}[\lev processes] Assume that the affine process $X$ is actually a \textit{\lev subordinator}, with cumulant generating function $\kappa$.
 Then, we know that

 Hence, the exponential martingale in \eqref{mg-1} takes the form: